 Ioana used to be a huge hip-hop fan, but ever since she’s been in prison she's had to listen to whatever the other prisoners are into.

 “I choose my jewelry according to the way I dress.
 The big trend here is mixing sporty and elegant feminine stuff.
 All the girls dress like that.
-I like round, golden earrings, lots of crystals, and big pieces that match.
-I dress the same way in prison as I would at home, but since I’m here there's no one to dress for."
+I like round, golden earrings, lots of crystals and big pieces that match.
+I dress the same way in the prison as I would at home, but since I’m here there's no one to dress for"

 CLAUDIA, 34, CONVICTED FOR HEROIN TRAFFICKING

-Claudia ended up at Târgșor a year ago after she was caught in an incriminating video that showed her husband selling heroin.
-Her sentence runs for another six years.
+Claudia ended up at Târgșor a year ago after she was on an incriminating video that showed her husband selling heroin.
+Her sentence runs for another six years

 “I’d rarely dressed in a skirt before, but when I did, I got dolled up: I’d put on earrings, two rings, a necklace.
 I love gold, but I’m only allowed to wear silver here.
 I only wear shorts and tanks inside the prison and I just wear a bra around my room.
 Of course, there’s a lot of envy.
 No one visits the ugly girls.
 Fights can break out over the smallest thing.
 The last happened because a girl came into a room and stepped on the carpet with her shoes on.”

 Țuțu wears a Carhartt tank top, vintage jeans and accessories